There are many steps to planning the perfect solo vacation and choosing a hotel is one of the most important.

-But what things should you consider when choosing a hotel?
+But what things should you consider when picking somewhere to stay?

 This is where I can help you.
 As a mature solo traveller with over three decades of choosing hotels, I’ve refined this process into a fine art.